Organic content reigns in the age of non-interruptive marketing – but search engine marketing still has a seat at the table.

 Google offers Local Service Ads that local-services businesses can use to rank higher in search results.
 Unlike paid search, publishers pay for lead generation, not for clicks.
 Leads count as phone calls, messages or bookings made through the ad.

 How Does SEM Work?

-Search engine management involves a bidding process, whereby publishers compete to list for search queries.
+Search engine management is a type of PPC service that involves a bidding process, whereby publishers compete to list for search queries.

 For Google’s Search Network, ad publishers bid for space based on the maximum amount they’re willing to pay per click and the quality of the ad.
 Google determines which CPC ads to display through the following process: